AhmedStark/space-bubble/README.md

 php artisan mkAdmin
 ```
 Which will ask you for your username and password
-Password must be more than 8 charechters
+Password must be more than 8 characters

 ## Making you first building
 After you have created your admin login credentials.
 Go to `THE_SITE_DOMAIN/admin`